GPeye/urchin-peripheral-animation/README.md

 ## Adding a Static Image

-*Even if you want to add an animation, it's good to cover how to swap out a static image first and build off that knowledge when implementing an animation*
+*Even if you just want to add an animation, it's good to cover how to swap out a static image first and build off that knowledge when implementing an animation*

-Open the covnerted C file for the art you want and copy everything **After** the
+Open the converted C file for the art you want and copy everything **After** the

 ```c
 #ifndef LV_ATTRIBUTE_MEM_ALIGN